This project began with a question that kept me up at night:

 But when I started looking at the characters themselves — the actual pictographic components — something else emerges.

 The opening chapter isn't mystical hedging.
 It's a coordinate system.
 The recurring images — wheels, valleys, bellows, water — aren't decorative metaphors.
 They're demonstrations.
-Specific examples chosen to show the same principle: function emerges from emptiness, persistence comes from circulation, the center holds by remaining unoccupied.
+Specific examples chosen to show the same principle: function emerges from emptiness, persistence comes from circulation, the center holds by never being met.

 What this project actually is